Byzantine conquest of Cilicia: Final conquest of Cilicia

-By the time Nicephorus became emperor, after his successful seizure of Crete, he had decided on a grander plan to expand Byzantine territory, rather than merely sack the Arab cities and withdraw.
+By the time Nikephoros became emperor, after his successful seizure of Crete, he had decided on a grander plan to expand Byzantine territory, rather than merely sack the Arab cities and withdraw.
 He began his invasion in Autumn 964 and set out with an army of 40,000.
 He began by spreading out his lighter infantry throughout the Cilician countryside and ordered them to loot and plunder the villages in order to ensure a general atmosphere of confusion and disarray among al-Dawla's administration.
-Nicephorus then marched the main segment of his forces, the Imperial Army plus the forces of the themes of Asia Minor, through Arab territory and began to capture major fortresses and cities.
+Nikephoros then marched the main segment of his forces, the Imperial Army plus the forces of the themes of Asia Minor, through Arab territory and began to capture major fortresses and cities.
 He took Adana, Anazarbus, and around twenty other fortified cities.
 He then marched on to Mopsuestia.
 Tarsus and Mopsuestia were the two largest remain fortresses in the region.
-Nicephorus quickly realized, after bombarding the city, that only a prolonged siege would manage to force Mopsuestia to capitulate.
-Soon, with the coming of winter, Nicephorus retreated to his regional capital of Caesarea, where he passed the season preparing for next year's campaigning season on the sieges of Mopsuestia and Tarsus.
+Nikephoros quickly realized, after bombarding the city, that only a prolonged siege would manage to force Mopsuestia to capitulate.
+Soon, with the coming of winter, Nikephoros retreated to his regional capital of Caesarea, where he passed the season preparing for next year's campaigning season on the sieges of Mopsuestia and Tarsus.

-At the spring of 965, Nicephorus once again collected his forces and departed for Cilicia.
-This time, however, Nicephorus headed straight for Tarsus.
+At the spring of 965, Nikephoros once again collected his forces and departed for Cilicia.
+This time, however, Nikephoros headed straight for Tarsus.
 There he met the garrison outside of the walls of the city and engaged it.
 He decisively defeated the army and drove them back into the fortress.
 He then blockaded the city, raided the surrounding countryside and left for Mopsuestia, leaving the city besieged, blockade, and surrounded by destruction and desolation.
 He began to in turn siege Mopsuestia, bombarding the city with archers and siege engines.
 He then employed a similar strategy as used in the Siege of Chandax only four years earlier.
 He instructed his engineers to dig under the city fortifications while the Arabs were distracted and collapse the weakest perceived section of the wall.
 This worked, and soon the Byzantines began to pour into the city from the destroyed section.
-The city was then looted and razed, while Nicephorus deported all of its inhabitants.
+The city was then looted and razed, while Nikephoros deported all of its inhabitants.
 He then returned to Tarsus where the populace, after hearing of the destruction of Mopsuestia, sought terms with the Greeks.
-They handed over the city to Nicephorus in exchange for the safe passage of migrants seeking to emigrate to Syria, which he granted.
-With the capture of these two cities, Cilicia once again came under the suzerainty of Byzantium, and Nicephorus returned to Constantinople.
+They handed over the city to Nikephoros in exchange for the safe passage of migrants seeking to emigrate to Syria, which he granted.
+With the capture of these two cities, Cilicia once again came under the suzerainty of Byzantium, and Nikephoros returned to Constantinople.

 It was around this time that on Cyprus the Byzantine general Niketas Chalkoutzes staged a coup.
 The nature of the circumstances of this coup are dubious due to a lack of sources, but it is clear that the Abbasid authorities had no preconceived notions of it as it was incredibly successful.
 The island was returned to the Byzantines and reintegrated into the Theme System.